Jason923/Jason923.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
+Welcome to my personal website.
 My name is Junxuan (Jason) LI, I am currently a Master's student at the [Department of Educational Psychology](https://www.fed.cuhk.edu.hk/eps/index.html), [The Chinese Universtiy of Hong Kong](https://www.cuhk.edu.hk/english/index.html).

 My research interests lie in the human development and family science.
 Specifically, I am particularly interested in parenting (especially two-child families who have siblings with a large age gap), children's social-emotional development, family relations, and parentification.
 Besides the above, I am also interested in the development of critical thinking in the context of family.
 Particularly, how parents can develop critical thinking sub-skills in their children at an early age.
 For details please see [here](https://jason923.github.io/Research%20Interests/).